ritesh-suhag/A-B-Testing/README.md

 # Assessing Campaign Performance Using Chi-Square Test For Independence
 ![](ab-testing-title-img.png)

----
-layout: post
-title: Assessing Campaign Performance Using Chi-Square Test For Independence
-image: "ab-testing-title-img.png"
-tags: [AB Testing, Hypothesis Testing, Chi-Square, Python]
+> [AB Testing, Hypothesis Testing, Chi-Square, Python]
----

 In this project we apply Chi-Square Test For Independence (a Hypothesis Test) to assess the performance of two types of mailers that were sent out to promote a new service!